HUNTERX404/Beauty-Centre/README.md

 # Beauty-Centre
-this file is a task in levant company
+this project is a task in levant company